Skip to content

 Repositories

-Repositories tell peppy where to look for nodes.
-When you run peppy repo refresh, peppy walks every configured repository, finds peppy.json5 files, and builds an index of available nodes.
+Repositories tell peppy where to look for nodes, launchers, and interfaces.
+When you run peppy repo refresh, peppy walks every configured repository and indexes:

-Out of the box, one repository is configured:
+Out of the box, four repositories are configured:

-• The community hub (https://github.com/Peppy-bot/nodes_hub, tracked on main) — a curated collection of ready-to-use nodes.
+• nodes_hub (https://github.com/Peppy-bot/nodes_hub, tracked on main): a curated collection of ready-to-use nodes.

 Add your own local directory with peppy repo add /path/to/my/nodes so peppy can discover nodes you create locally.